MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Here's what Contoso admins prepare on-premises:

-- An account on the vCenter server or vsphere ESXi host, to automate VM discovery.
+- An account on the vCenter server or vSphere ESXi host, to automate VM discovery.
 - On-premises VM settings, so that Contoso can connect to the replicated Azure VM after migration.

 ### Prepare an account for automatic discovery